GgnDpSngh/ERAN-VNN-COMP/README.md

 ./run_neel.sh
 ```

+The verifier results produced by the scripts can be found in "tf_verify/competition_results/<category>".

 Our code for PGD attacks require tensorflow models so we converted the onnx files into ".pb" type.
 PGD attacks for the Sigmoid, Tanh, ReLU based fully-connected networks and "mnist_0.3.onnx" can be run as follows: